 The common cold typically runs its course within 3 to 5 days.
 Allergies can last entire seasons, or all year long.
 If you’re 5 days into this icky feeling and haven’t experienced body aches or a fever, it’s very possible you have allergies.

-Never had allergies in your life?
-It doesn’t matter.
+If you've never had allergies in your life, it doesn’t matter.
 The unfortunate truth about allergies is your body’s ability to develop them at any time (you can also recover from allergies, but you still run the risk of them returning).

 The good news is there are plenty of over the counter medications to help you combat this.
 You can choose between oral medications, nasal sprays, and even eye drops.
 There are also prescription medications available, though they will need to be obtained through a doctor.

-Contact your healthcare provider, or drop into one of our Medical Specialty Facilities – Your Everyday Health Care Clinic to meet with us.
-We may be able to help you determine if you have the flu, an infection, or allergies, and discuss ways to help you heal or manage whichever one is affecting you.
+Contact your healthcare provider, or drop into one of Orchard Hospital's Medical Specialty Facilities – Your Everyday Health Care Clinic to meet with us.
+We may be able to help you determine if you have the flu or allergies, and discuss ways to help you heal or manage whichever one is affecting you.

 We want what’s best for your health, because that is what’s best for our community.
 We will take care of you quickly and efficiently.
 Appointments are recommended, but walk-ins are welcome.
 Open 7 days a week.
 It’s our goal to have fast and friendly care while delivering quality health care.